KSheridan86/project-5-RossAnthonyDesigns/README.md

 ---
 #### Home page
 A welcoming homepage was built to welcome the user to the site and clearly convey the sites purpose.
-The call to action for the user to search for recipes is at the top of the main page, with a large, hero like welcome message appearing just below.
-At the bottom of the page a clear comparison showing users the benefits of signing up to the site is displayed.
+The call to action buttons for the user to go straight to the shop or contact the site owner is at the top of the main page, just below a large welcome message.

 ![Home Page](./docs/home-page.png)